Storyblok Raises $80M Series C - Read News

 If a business decides to take advantage of AR/VR capabilities, they should make sure their customer journeys are optimized with these technologies in mind.

-Section titled 4.
-Hyper-personalization and comfort take center stage 4.
-Hyper-personalization and comfort take center stage
+4. Hyper-personalization and comfort take center stage

 Personalization and convenience go hand in hand, and the resulting experience on the customers’ side is what matters the most.
 These issues are nothing new and everyone seems to be aware of their importance.
 So instead of the usually discussed points, here we are only going to mention the cases specific to recent times, and specifically 2021.